 10. Kaki Mudra

 Another yoga mudra that requires using your tongue instead of your hands is the Kaki mudra.
 This is a breathing exercise that gives you control over your breath.
 In the long run, this improves the health of your lungs.
+Moreover, enrolling in a certified yoga school would help you learn this fine technique.

 If you suffer from asthma, bronchitis, or other respiratory health issues like COPD, do this yoga mudra.